CS171/Homework_instructions/week-04/lab/week-04_lab.md

 2. **Navigate to 'activity_1' and create a new D3 project inside the folder.**

 	*At this point it might also be a good idea to create a boilerplate template project (i.e., directory structure) that you can copy every time you create a new project.
-The template project should include the directory structure for your project and all the files and boilerplate you usually need (e.g., D3 libraries, Bootstrap and JQuery libraries, etc.).
-In fact, in the pre-circulated code for this week, we've included a folder named 'boilerplate' that contains such a boilerplate project.
+The template project should include the directory structure for your project and all the files and boilerplate you usually need (e.g., D3 libraries, Bootstrap, etc.).
+In fact, in the template code for this week, we've included a folder named 'boilerplate' that contains such a boilerplate project.
 Feel free to use this as your starting point for your own custom boilerplate project.*

 3. **Add an SVG rectangle to the HTML document**